The problem: why do we care about economic inequity?

 One Solution: Improve Wages at the bottom

-One way to address economic inequality is by ensuring that all Washingtonians can earn a livable wage.
+One way to address economic inequity is by ensuring that all Washingtonians can earn a livable wage.
 We cannot expect that someone who makes $10 an hour can support a family on $20,000 a year.
 Low-wage earners have fewer options in terms of food, exercise, living conditions, and preventative medicine.

 That's why we joined the movement of people advocating for a $15 minimum wage.
 And of course, we've had great success on that front - first in Seatac and Seattle, and then with a vote last November to raise the minimum wage statewide.